 - Establish sustainable programs that local institutions ultimately adopt as their own

-To achieve these goals, HSI advocates a humane and tailored solution that can include sterilization; vaccination; community engagement; legislation; and well-run holding facilities and adoption programs.
+To achieve these goals, HSI advocates a humane and tailored solution that includes monitoring and evaluation; sterilization; vaccination; community engagement; education, advocacy, legislation; and well-run temporary holding facilities and adoption programs.

 Together, these components provide the only scientific, effective and humane approach to improve the dog and cat welfare in the long term.